Sunday, January 24th, 2016

 That was 2008.
 The turbine has sat, unassembled, in rusting containers at Kajaki ever since.

 As the US attempts to withdraw from Afghanistan, there is perhaps no better example of its botched efforts to rebuild and stabilize the country than the Kajaki Dam.
 For the past year, ProPublica has been scrutinizing the tens of billions spent on reconstruction in Afghanistan by the military, the State Department and the US Agency for International Development.
-Project […]
+Project after project […]

 No Comments